nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Name of Borrower: Sally
 Borrow Duration: 2021-04-24 to 2021-04-30
 ```
-If the person does not exist in the borrowings, the `list -cb p/BORROWER_NAME` will return:
+If the person does not exist in the borrowings, the `listcb p/BORROWER_NAME` will return:
 ```
 > listcb p/David
 There are no items currently borrowed by David.